mosajjal/blog/content/posts/2022-03-26-caddywiper.md

 ## Detection

-Obviously, the easiest detection for this particular sample could be hashes.
+The easiest detection for this particular sample could be a hash value.
 But since this malware is small, hashes, even `ssdeep` are not a very good idea.
 Let's try to build a YARA rule that defines what we learned from the malware.

 ```c
 rule caddywiper {